Azure/azure-sdk-for-c/sdk/platform/README.md

 >Note: See [Compiler Options](https://github.com/Azure/azure-sdk-for-c#compiler-options).
 You have to turn on building curl transport in order to have this adapter available.

-The Azure SDK will also build and provide empty HTTP adapter stubs called `az_nohttp`.
+The Azure SDK also provides empty HTTP adapter stubs called `az_nohttp`.
 This target allows you to build `az_core` without any specific HTTP adapter.
 Use this option when you won't use any HTTP specific APIs from the Azure SDK.

 >Note: An `AZ_ERROR_NOT_IMPLEMENTED` will be returned from all HTTP APIs from the Azure SDK when building with `az_nohttp`.